Internship Programs in Africa

 Weather and climates vary considerably over this vast continent.
 Many countries in Africa can experience extreme heat in their summer months and very cold temperatures at night or during winter months.
 Be sure to understand the weather conditions for where and when you are completing your internship, and pack accordingly.

 Many programs accept interns in cycles, often reflecting school semester terms.
 Be sure to look into the hiring cycles for internships you are interested in and apply well in advance as interning in Africa is getting popular.
-It also couldn't hurt to check out Go Overseas' tips for getting internships in Africa!

 Work and labor laws in Africa